Sustainability Teacher Fellowship 2026-27 Cohort Applications are Open from December 12, 2025 to April 7th, 2026

 Educators working in Arenac, Bay, Gratiot, Isabella, Midland, or Saginaw counties and surrounding communities within the Saginaw Bay Watershed.

-Commitment to participate in up to 30 hours of professional development and program engagement during the summer and 25-26 school year.
-For specific dates of sessions and events, please go to Applicant Information.
+Commitment to participate in up to 30 hours of professional development and program engagement during the summer and school year.
+For specific dates of sessions and events, please refer to Applicant Information.

-Design and implement a project and place-based learning experience around a local sustainability issue related to climate change during the 2025-26 school year that engages students in at least 5 hours of outdoor learning, including an action program and public student presentations.
+Design and implement a project and place-based learning experience around a local sustainability issue during the school year that engages students in at least 5 hours of outdoor learning, including an action program and public student presentations.

 Collect and share artifacts of your learning and student work; complete reflection activities and project reporting.